-We recorded the electroencephalogram (EEG) from tin electrodes embedded in an elastic cap (Electro-Cap International, Eaton, OH).
-The caps contained a subset of the International 10/20 System sites (Fz, Cz, Pz, F3, F4, C3, C4, P3, P4, PO3, PO4, T3, T4, T5, T6, O1 and O2) in addition to two non-standard sites (OL, placed halfway between O1 and T5; OR, placed halfway between O2 and T6).
+Electrophysiological recording and analysis.
+We recorded the EEG from tin electrodes embedded in an elastic cap (Electro-Cap International).
+The caps contained a subset of the International 10/20 System sites (Fz, Cz, Pz, F3, F4, C3, C4, P3, P4, PO3, PO4, T3, T4, T5, T6, O1, and O2) in addition to two nonstandard sites (OL, placed halfway between O1 and T5; OR, placed halfway between O2 and T6).
 These electrodes were referenced online to the right mastoid, and re-referenced offline to the average of the right and left mastoid (Nunez and Srinivasan, 2006).
-We recorded the horizontal electrooculogram (EOG) from two electrodes placed approximately 1 cm from the external canthus of each eye and an electrode placed approximately 3 cm below the left eye, referenced to the right mastoid, measured vertical EOG.
+We recorded the horizontal EOG from two electrodes placed ~1 cm from the external canthus of each eye and an electrode placed \sim 3 cm below the left eye, referenced to the right mastoid, measured vertical EOG.
 Signals were amplified using an SA Instrumentation amplifier with a gain of 20,000 and a bandpass of 0.01-100 Hz.
 The amplified signals were digitized by a PC-compatible computer at a rate of 250 Hz and averaged offline.
-We rejected individual trials with eye movements, blinks, muscle noise, or amplifier saturation prior to averaging.
-The ERP waveforms were timelocked to the onset of the target words and baseline corrected to the interval -200 msec to 0 msec before target-word onset.

-Waveforms were low-pass filtered (two-way least-squares FIR filtering with 0Hz and 35Hz for low and high end of frequency band) for presentation in the figures only; the analyses were performed on the unfiltered mean voltages.
+We rejected individual trials with eye movements, blinks, muscle noise, or amplifier saturation before averaging.
+The ERP waveforms were timelocked to the onset of the target words and baseline corrected to the interval -200 to 0 ms before target-word onset.
+Waveforms were lowpass filtered (two-way least-squares finite impulse response filtering with 0 and 35 Hz for low and high ends of the frequency band, respectively) for presentation in the figures only; the analyses were performed on the unfiltered mean voltages.

+Stimuli and procedure of Experiment 1.
 To create interocular suppression, we generated Mondrian patches that filled a square frame (Tsuchiya and Koch, 2005).
-Within each square Mondrian frame (4.7° X 4.7°), 200 rectangular patches of different luminance (3-61cd/m2) and size (0.1-0.8° edge lengths) were randomly drawn over different positions.
+Within each square Mondrian frame $(4.7^{\circ} \times 4.7^{\circ})$, 200 rectangular patches of different luminance (3-61 cd/m2) and size (0.1-0.8° edge lengths) were randomly drawn over different positions.
 The contrast of the entire Mondrian was calculated by computing the difference between the maximum and the minimum luminance levels of the rectangular patches divided by the maximum luminance range of the monitor.
-The random luminance levels of the rectangular patches that composed each Mondrian were constrained such that the mean luminance level of each Mondrian was approximately equal to the average background luminance level (28 cd/m2).
-During each trial, four Mondrian frames were presented for 100 msec each, in a contiguous temporal sequence.
+The random luminance levels of the rectangular patches that composed each Mondrian were constrained such that the mean luminance level of each Mondrian was approximately equal to the average background luminance level (47.5 cd/m2).
+During each trial, four Mondrian frames were presented for 100 ms each in a contiguous temporal sequence.
 Target words were drawn using capital letters at 30% contrast and context words were drawn at 100% contrast.
 The contrast of the words was calculated by the luminance difference between the background and the luminance of the words divided by the luminance of the background.
-The size of each character was approximately 0.37° X 0.37° using a monospace regular Courier font.
-On suppression trials, the target word and Mondrian patches were presented to different eyes and for the dioptic-control trials the same target words were also embedded within the third Mondrain patch so that the target word was presented to both eyes.
-A black frame (4.7° X 4.7°, line width 0.24°) was presented dioptically to promote binocular fusion.
+Each character was presented in a monospace regular Courier font and was \sim 0.37° \times 0.37°.
+On suppression trials, the target word and Mondrian patches were presented to different eyes; for the diopticcontrol trials, the same target words were also embedded within the third Mondrain patch so that the target word was presented to both eyes.
+A black frame $(4.7^{\circ} \times 4.7^{\circ};$ line width, $0.24^{\circ})$ was presented dioptically to promote binocular fusion.